Our research is editorially independent but we may earn a commission for purchases made through our links.

-One of the most beautiful cities in the world, there is so much to see and do in Barcelona, that when visitors arrive, they sometimes feel lost, with no idea where to begin.
+One of the most beautiful cities in the world, there is so much to see and do in Barcelona, from beautiful beaches and historic landmarks to lively tapas bars.
+When visitors arrive, they sometimes feel lost with no idea where to begin.
 If you’d like to take advantage of some of the best things on offer, this list will get you started out right.

 YOU'RE ALL SET!

 Look out for our newsletters in your inbox soon.